Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Karma considers the Christmas tree to be an early holiday gift.
 Many pets can’t resist the urge to sniff, claw, water—and Karma thinks it’s great fun to scale the branches to reach the highest possible perch.
 I don’t blame him.
 It’s normal for cats to compete for the top spot (literally and figuratively) to secure their place in kitty society, and dogs may want to “mark” the convenient indoor doggy signpost.
 He’s so heavy, though, that high treetop shenanigans aren’t in the cards.

-Our tree has bunches of red and white silk rosebuds, a string of “pearls” and some cat-safe sparkly but prickly décor that doesn’t appeal to Karma.
+For our tree we use bunches of red and white silk rosebuds, a string of “pearls” and some cat-safe sparkly but prickly décor that doesn’t appeal to pets.
 We also offer him treat-filled puzzle toys placed well away from the tree so other spots in the house are more appealing.

 Cat safe Christmas tree